 by: Shaharaine P. Abdullah

-In 1985, a young man from Elk Grove Village, Illinois by the name of William Patrick “Billy” Corgan decided to relocate to St. Petersburg, Florida, with his gothic rock band, The Marked (named after the conspicuous, port-wine stain birthmarks that both Corgan and the drummer, Ron Roesing, had) after the former found the Chicago music scene lacking.
+In 1985, a young man from Elk Grove Village, Illinois by the name of William Patrick “Billy” Corgan decided to relocate to St. Petersburg in Florida with his gothic rock band, The Marked (named after the conspicuous, port-wine stain birthmarks that both Corgan and the drummer, Ron Roesing, had) after the former found the Chicago music scene lacking.

-Influenced at a young age by the likes of Black Sabbath, Jimi Hendrix, Bauhaus, The Cure and Cheap Trick, Corgan developed an interest in music after reportedly spotting a Flying V guitar during a visit to a friend’s house.
+Influenced by the likes of Black Sabbath, Jimi Hendrix, Bauhaus, The Cure and Cheap Trick at a young age, Corgan developed an interest in music after reportedly spotting a Flying V guitar during a visit to a friend’s house.
 The lanky, honor student inevitably taught himself how to play guitar and decided to pursue music full-time after his high school graduation, despite several scholarship offers from different universities and a tuition fund left by his grandmother.

 Unfortunately, The Marked dissolved after failing to take off in the music business in Florida, leaving Corgan to move back to Chicago with his father.
 There, he became employed in a record store, where he began to formulate the idea for his next musical project, a new band influenced by The Cure and New Order to be named The Smashing Pumpkins.
 Unbeknownst to the budding musical revisionist, the prelude to his success had already begun and would soon yield an illustrious career, propelled by sheer will and talent of immense proportions.

-Metro owner Joe Shanahan finally agreed to give the band a shot, on the condition that they replace their drum machine with a drummer.
+Cabaret Metro owner Joe Shanahan finally agreed to give the band a shot, on the condition that they replace their drum machine with a drummer.
 Jimmy Chamberlin, a jazz drummer from Joilet, Illinois, was introduced to Corgan via a mutual friend and was immediately added to the band.
-Chamberlin’s drumming style led the Pumpkins to shift to a heavier sound and after several rehearsals, the nascent quartet finally debuted with their first show at the Metro in October 5, 1988.
+Chamberlin’s drumming style led the Pumpkins to shift to a heavier sound and after several rehearsals, the nascent quartet finally appeared in their first show at the Cabaret Metro on October 5, 1988.

 Commercially, Gish fared better than expected, becoming the highest-selling independently released album of all time (until it was displaced by The Offspring’s Smash in 1994) and was certified platinum in 1999 under Virgin Records.

-By October, 1991, the band released an EP entitled Lull that contained four tracks (“Rhinoceros,” “Blue,” “Slunk” and “Bye June”) and formally signed with Virgin Records.
+By October 1991, the band released an EP titled Lull that contained four tracks (“Rhinoceros,” “Blue,” “Slunk” and “Bye June”) and formally signed with Virgin Records.
 In support of their recent release, The Smashing Pumpkins toured and opened for headliners like Red Hot Chili Peppers, Jane’s Addiction and Guns N’ Roses, while beginning preparations for their next album.

 The frenetic pace set by incessant rehearsals, recording and touring since their debut as a quartet soon began to take its toll on The Smashing Pumpkins, with each band member unable to rest and deal with mounting personal issues.
 Unbeknownst to the public at the time, Chamberlin was going through the destructive trajectory of drug addiction, while Iha and Wretzky were dealing with the fallout from their recent breakup.
-Meanwhile, Corgan became suicidal, having to contend with his depression.
-Despite all these hurdles, the band retreated to Triclops Studios in Georgia and reconvened with producer Butch Vig once more to begin work on their second album.
-During recording, Corgan’s exacting standards reportedly added more strain on his already-frayed relationship with his band mates by recording most of the bass and guitar parts himself until everything sounded flawless.
-After months of grueling 12 to 14-hour shifts in the studio and constant infighting among the members, Siamese Dream was finally released on July 27, 1993, to stellar reviews.
+Meanwhile, Corgan bordered on suicidal, having to contend with his depression.
+Despite all these, the band retreated to Triclops Studios in Georgia and reconvened with producer Butch Vig once more to begin work on their sophomore album.
+During recording, Corgan’s exacting standards reportedly added more strain on his already-frayed relationship with his band mates by recording over most of the bass and guitar parts himself until everything sounded flawless.
+After months of grueling 12 to 14-hour shifts in the studio and constant infighting among the members, Siamese Dream was finally released on July 27, 1993 to stellar reviews.